What size are your buildings?

 Do your buildings “sweat”?

 The amount of condensation that forms on the interior membrane surface varies with the amount of moisture contained in or on the foundation and how often it is converted to a vapor.
 Any cool surface, be it steel or membrane, will form condensation when it comes into contact with warm moist air, and vice versa.
-In order to prevent that, Signature employs a variety of air circulation options to prevent that from happening and eliminating condensation issues.
+Signature employs a variety of air circulation options to prevent that from happening and eliminating condensation issues.

 Will I require artificial lighting?